MSP-LTER/uRbano/README.md

 ## Sources

-`uRbano` pulls building footprints from several sources depending on the region of interest
+`uRbano` pulls building footprints from various releases of Microsoft's [Open Building Footprints](https://github.com/microsoft/GlobalMLBuildingFootprints/tree/main?tab=readme-ov-file) depending on the region of interest

 `uRbano` uses the `osmdata` package to access the OpenStreetMaps Overpass API to import road features for calculating road density metrics